mech/Learning-Notes/Design/Product/InterfaceDesign.md

 # Interface Design

+> The choice and execution of the patterns and their unique combination are influenced by a product’s purpose, ethos and design principles.

+---

+> Web interface is not the same as desktop interface!

+---

 > Many commercial software applications include user interfaces in which a screen presents a set of controls, but leaves it to the user to deduce the page's purpose and how to use the controls to accomplish that purpose.

 ---